affilirator/thekitchen-pot/src/content/blog/what-is-the-difference-between-a-food-processor-and-a-blender.md

 **4\.
 The Size**

-Blenders come with a fixed size that's always less than the desired size you might think of.
+Blenders come with a fixed size that’s always less than the desired size you might think of.
 In other words, they are designed in a small area.

 Food processors feature a large capacity, and most of them have a variety of smaller blades and bowls.
 This helps in preparing smaller food batches easier, and you can prepare more than one food content between washes.

-## **Differences between a Food Processor and a Blender - Bottom Line**
+## **Differences between a Food Processor and a Blender – Bottom Line**

 While a [food processor](https://www.nytimes.com/wirecutter/kitchen-dining/small-appliances/) is a friendly appliance for bakers, a blender, on the other hand, is excellent for kitchen users who love liquid lunch (either smoothies or cocktails).

 So having known the [significant differences](https://nutritionrefined.com/blender-vs-food-processor/) between the two, which appliance do you think is the best for your kitchen?
 You have the ultimate decision!

-But since the line between a blender and a food processor has perfectly blended, you can also buy high-end [kitchen appliances](https://thekitchenpot.com/coolest-kitchen-appliances-to-buy/) that can handle both tasks admirably.
+But since the line between a blender and a food processor has perfectly blended, you can also buy high-end [kitchen appliances](https://thekitchenpot.com/blog/coolest-kitchen-appliances-to-buy//) that can handle both tasks admirably.